-In some cases, you may need surgery to remove the hernia, in this case we would recommend a Post Surgical Abdominal Hernia Belt.
+In some cases, you may need surgery to remove the hernia, in this case, we would recommend a post-surgical abdominal belt.
 This abdominal binder belt will help to protect the incisions site and help to apply pressure to the affected area.
 BraceAbility offers many other products to help with all kinds of different hernias including umbilical, inguinal, and parastomal hernias.
-We also offer many different kinds of belts, trusses, binders, and compression shorts to help with hernias located in thigh, belly button, and groin areas.
+We also offer many different kinds of belts, trusses, binders, and compression shorts to help with hernias located in the thigh, belly button, and groin areas.

-An Umbilical Hernia is a type of hernia that occurs when fat and fluid from the intestine pushes through a weak area in the abdomen, which causes pain and swelling near the belly button.
-Umbilical Hernias are very common in newborns, but the hernias often heal on their own by the age of 1.
+An umbilical hernia is a type of hernia that occurs when fat and fluid from the intestine pushes through a weak area in the abdomen, which causes pain and swelling near the belly button.
+Umbilical hernias are very common in newborns, but the hernias often heal on their own by the age of 1.
 This type of hernia can also occur in adults suffering from health conditions that cause an increase in pressure in the stomach, such as being overweight, pregnant, or ascites (excess fluid in the belly).
-To relieve these symptoms in the abdominal area caused by Umbilical Hernias, BraceAbility recommends an umbilical Hernia Support.
-With this hernia belt, pressure is applied to protect and heal these weak areas.
+To relieve these symptoms in the abdominal area caused by umbilical hernias, BraceAbility recommends an umbilical hernia support.
+With this hernia belt, the pressure is applied to protect and heal these weak areas.
 The hernia truss will also reduce pain and accelerate the healing process through compression of the weak area.

-Another common type of abdominal hernia is an Inguinal Hernia.
+Another common type of abdominal hernia is an inguinal hernia.
 This type of hernia occurs when tissue in the groin muscle pushes through a weak spot or area.
 This area is often weak due to the opening in the muscle wall not closing before birth as it should have.
-Common symptoms of Inguinal Hernias include a bulge in the groin or scrotum, and pain or burning in the groin area.
-Surgery is the only option to properly treat Inguinal Hernias, because they will not heal on their own, unlike a number of other types of hernias.
-After Inguinal Hernia surgery, it is recommended that one wears an inguinal hernia belt, which will help relieve pressure and accelerate the healing process for the Inguinal Hernia surgical procedure.
-In addition to the Inguinal Hernia Belt, we also recommend hernia support compression shorts to relieve pain and add pressure to the affected groin area.
+Common symptoms of inguinal hernias include a bulge in the groin or scrotum, and pain or burning in the groin area.
+Surgery is the only option to properly treat inguinal hernias, because they will not heal on their own, unlike a number of other types of hernias.
+After inguinal hernia surgery, it is recommended that one wears an inguinal hernia belt, which will help relieve pressure and accelerate the healing process for the inguinal hernia surgical procedure.
+We recommend hernia support compression shorts to relieve pain and add pressure to the affected groin area.
 These groin compression shorts have detachable and adjustable straps to allow you to apply pressure in the needed areas of pain.

-Parastomal Hernias are extremely common.
+Parastomal hernias are extremely common.
 This type of hernia develops when a deficiency in the stomach wall causes part of the bowel to bulge out, causing swelling of the stoma.
 A stoma is an opening that was constructed surgically on the outside of the abdomen area to allow urine or feces into an exterior pouch, following removal of the urinary system or bowel.
-If you have a stoma from such procedures, we would recommend an Ostomy Hernia Belt, which will prevent leaking and also eases pain of hernias after a surgical procedure such as this one.
+If you have a stoma from such procedures, we would recommend an ostomy hernia belt, which will prevent leaking and also eases the pain of hernias after a surgical procedure such as this one.
 During pastoral hernia recovery, a post-surgical hernia truss is recommended to speed the healing process and decrease any pain experienced after the procedure.